eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 518 hoard points.
-Your 'A Cloth of Shining' has 82 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 510 hoard points.
+Your 'A Cloth of Shining' has 90 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 537 hoard points.
-Your 'A Cloth of Shining' has 63 polish power left. `
+You polished 'A very prize like prize' by 16 and now it is worth 526 hoard points.
+Your 'A Cloth of Shining' has 74 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 547 hoard points.
-Your 'A Cloth of Shining' has 53 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 529 hoard points.
+Your 'A Cloth of Shining' has 71 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 549 hoard points.
-Your 'A Cloth of Shining' has 51 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 554 hoard points.
+You polished 'A very prize like prize' by 25 and now it is worth 554 hoard points.
 Your 'A Cloth of Shining' has 46 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 566 hoard points.
-Your 'A Cloth of Shining' has 34 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 568 hoard points.
+You polished 'A very prize like prize' by 14 and now it is worth 568 hoard points.
 Your 'A Cloth of Shining' has 32 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 569 hoard points.
-Your 'A Cloth of Shining' has 31 polish power left. `
+You polished 'A very prize like prize' by 15 and now it is worth 583 hoard points.
+Your 'A Cloth of Shining' has 17 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 15 and now it is worth 584 hoard points.
-Your 'A Cloth of Shining' has 16 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 585 hoard points.
+Your 'A Cloth of Shining' has 15 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 587 hoard points.
-Your 'A Cloth of Shining' has 13 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 588 hoard points.
+Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 589 hoard points.
-Your 'A Cloth of Shining' has 11 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 594 hoard points.
+You polished 'A very prize like prize' by 6 and now it is worth 594 hoard points.
 Your 'A Cloth of Shining' has 6 polish power left. `

 `polish the_secret_of_the_maze_prize`